paulkarpenko/us-code-ui/uscode/title-20-education/chapter-052-education-for-economic-security.md

 (3) **Non-Federal share** — The non-Federal share of payments under this part may be in cash or in kind, fairly evaluated, including plant, equipment, or services.

-**(b) Payments to States** Except as provided in subsection (c) of this section, each State shall receive under this part the greater of—
+**(b) Payments to States** Except as provided in subsection (c), each State shall receive under this part the greater of—

 (1) an amount equal to its share of funds appropriated under chapter 1 of the Education Consolidation and Improvement Act; or

 (2) $225,000.

-**(c) Reduction for insufficient funding** If sums appropriated to carry out this part are not sufficient to permit the Secretary to pay in full the grants which States may receive under subsection (b) of this section, the amount of such grants shall be ratably reduced.
+**(c) Reduction for insufficient funding** If sums appropriated to carry out this part are not sufficient to permit the Secretary to pay in full the grants which States may receive under subsection (b), the amount of such grants shall be ratably reduced.

 ### Statutory Notes